 I don't love planning my daughter's homeschool kindergarten, but I love sitting and reading aloud with my kids.
 The first thing we do after we finish our breakfast is we sit down to read.
 I love planning curriculum activities around picture books.
 Great children's books help make teaching homeschool science easy.
 Here are some of the great kidlit-inspired science and math activities from our recent reading times.

-Note: I received complimentary copies of the books mentioned in this post and was compensated for my time writing it.
+Note: I received complimentary copies of some of the books mentioned in this post and was compensated for my time writing it.
 Included are my honest opinions.
+Amazon affiliate links are also included.

-Resources for Using Kidlet to Create Custom Homeschool Lessons
+Great Resources for Using Kidlit to Create Custom Homeschool Lessons

 The first part of creating science or math activities from books is to choose amazing children's books in the first place.
 One of the great things about Candlewick picture books is that they are delightful read-alouds and they frequently include additional information and guides to help the reader.
 And although some picture books are fictional stories, they also are packed full of educational facts that children unwittingly pick up.